-- CICD Integration - Although we can run the test cases on demand but now a days CICD – (Continuous integration and continuous delivery) is widely used in almost every product or service based companies.
-From testing point of view, this involves setting up of the test suites on a CICD tool like Jenkins.
+Although we can run the test cases on demand but nowadays CICD – (Continuous integration and continuous delivery) is widely used in almost every product or service-based company.
+From a testing point of view, this involves setting up the test suites on a CICD tool like Jenkins.

-Once setup, we can then schedule nightly test suite run or on test cases on demand.
-But the major benefit of integrating the automation suite with CICD pipeline comes when the test cases are automatically triggered for execution after the deployment.
-In this setup, in just one click, just after the deployment, the automation test suites checks the stability of the build.
+Once set up, we can then schedule a nightly test suite run or run on test cases on demand.
+Another major benefit of integrating the automation suite with the CICD pipeline comes when we can trigger the test cases automatically for execution after the deployment.
+In this setup, in just one click, just after the deployment, the automation test suites check the stability of the build.

 Myths about Automated Testing

 Time to bust some myths surrounding test automation-

 - 100% automation is possible – Barring a few very specific applications, 100% automation is just not possible.
 Exploratory test cases, usability test cases are some of the examples of test cases that can’t be automated.

 - Automation will eat the manual testing jobs – It is true that with the advent and rise of automation testing and different tools, there is a shift to the requirement of full-stack or dual role testers – who can work on both manual and automation testing.
 But automation will never be able to completely eliminate the need for manual testing.

 - Developer makes better automation testers – While a developer might have a slight edge on the coding part but still a tester will be able to think from a testing perspective.

 - Automation is expensive – When done correctly, automation can reduce the overall testing effort and resource requirement.
 Thus saving the project cost in the long run.

 The software market is full of paid and free test automation tools.
 Based on the various factors like – project requirement, budget, the expertise of the resources, etc, we should choose the right tool, suited for our needs.
 The following are some of the most popular test automation tools in the market.